 - Sudden vocalization and running away for no apparent reason

 - Suddenly turning to look at a region of the body for no apparent reason

 The bottom line for cat owners is that in cats, unlike dogs, behavior changes are dominant when it comes to OA.
-Unfortunately, some of these signs overlap with other cat diseases such as hyperthyroidism and kidney disease.
-It’s important for owners to regard any behavior changes as potential signs of disease and not simply a product of aging.
+Unfortunately, some of these signs overlap with other cat diseases, such as hyperthyroidism and kidney disease.
+Owners need to regard any behavior changes as potential signs of illness and not simply a product of aging.

 Other diagnostic tests are sometimes used in both dogs and cats to diagnose OA.
 X-rays remain a standard and often-used way of ruling in or out OA, but research shows that X-ray findings don’t always correlate with the degree of pain or impaired mobility experienced by a patient.
-Although they are a good place to start, X-rays occasionally can be misleading.
+Although they are an excellent place to start, X-rays occasionally can be misleading.

 Additional tests usually require referral to a veterinary teaching hospital or other referral facility.
 While most cases of OA don’t require advanced testing, MRI, CT scans, evaluation of joint fluid and arthroscopy sometimes are used to help with diagnosis.